TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 We can Also Enable MFA (Multi-Factor Authentication)
 - IAM dashboard - Add MFA
-The MFA keeps us safe from attacks that is done by Key Logger using background running program to send key logs to hackers
+The MFA keeps us safe from attacks that is done by Key Logger using background running program to send key logs to hackers That's why bank account login pages do have Virtual Keyboard to type using Mouse and  avoid Key Logger Attack